 The infamous video of Mitt Romney saying 47 percent of US citizens don't pay taxes and he wouldn't bother trying to sway them to his side.

 Attempted Defied by the Illinois Eavesdropping Act.
 Attempting to catch on recording corrupt officers is made a felony.
-Courts have responded in various ways to challenges to the law.
+Courts have responded in various ways to challenges to the law, ultimately resulting in the law being declared unconstitutional by the Illinois Supreme Court.